jcorrego/mashgin-task/README.md

 This a test project to solve a developer task.

 ## Backend
-For the backend, we created (according to Laravel Framework standards):
+For the backend, i created (according to Laravel Framework standards):
 - migrations, to create database tables.
 - seeders and factories, to load initial data.
 - models